wesbos/master-gatsby/course-layout.md

 ## Intro and setup

 1. Get the starter files
+1. Open each one in a different VS cpde
 2. `npm install` on both sanity and gatsby
 3. `npm install -g gatsby-cli @sanity/cli`

 Prettier rules: Check my youtube video

+## What is Gatsby?

+Gatsby is a framework for building Modern websites

+pre-generation - it's just HTML at the end of the day Re-hydration - React picks it back up again
+Image handling
+Routing and pre-loading
+Plugins - offline access, code highlighting, embedding

 ## Creating Pages in Gatsby